Aldaviva/GandiDynamicDns/Readme.md

     - ✅ Domain must be using [LiveDNS](https://www.gandi.net/en-US/domain/dns), the default for new domains (`ns-*-*.gandi.net`)
     - ❌ Classic DNS (`*.dns.gandi.net`) is incompatible; you will need to [migrate to LiveDNS](https://docs.gandi.net/en/domain_names/common_operations/changing_nameservers.html#switching-to-livedns)
     - ❌ External nameservers (with glue records) are incompatible; you will need to update the record on the external nameserver instead of on Gandi's nameservers
-- Your computer must have a public WAN IPv4 address
+- Your computer or router must have a public WAN IPv4 address
-    - IPv6 is not supported because router NATs don't support IPv6 port forwarding, so an `AAAA` record wouldn't be useful
+    - IPv6 is not supported at this time

 ## Installation
 1. Download the [latest release](https://github.com/Aldaviva/GandiDynamicDns/releases/latest) ZIP archive for your operating system and CPU architecture